Azure/pcs-cli/README.md

 How to use it
 =============

-## Deploying azure resources for remote monitoring
+## Deploying azure resources for PCS
 1) Clone the project
 2) `npm install`
 3) `npm start`